 \section{Introduction}

 Many machine learning (ML) tasks over image databases commonly generate masks that annotate individual pixels in images.
-For instance, model explanation techniques~\cite{sundararajan2017axiomatic, smilkov2017smoothgrad, gradcam2017, zhou2015cnnlocalization, singla2019understanding} generate saliency maps or feature importance maps to highlight the significance of individual pixels to a model's output (e.g., pixels that correspond to the head of an animal might most contribute to the classification of that animal as a given species).
-In image segmentation tasks~\cite{he2018mask, kirillov2023segment, ronneberger2015unet}, masks denote the probability of pixels being associated with a specific class or instance.
-Depth estimation models~\cite{Bhattacharjee_2022_WACV, P3Depth} yield masks reflecting the depth of each pixel, while human pose estimation models~\cite{openpose, guler2018densepose} provide masks indicating the probability of pixels corresponding to body joints.
-These are just a few examples of how masks play a crucial role in diverse ML tasks, among many others.
+For instance, model explanation techniques~\cite{sundararajan2017axiomatic, smilkov2017smoothgrad, gradcam2017, zhou2015cnnlocalization, singla2019understanding} generate saliency maps to highlight the significance of individual pixels to a model's output.
+In image segmentation tasks~\cite{he2018mask, kirillov2023segment, ronneberger2015unet}, masks denote the probability of pixels being associated with a specific class or an instance.
+Depth estimation models~\cite{Bhattacharjee_2022_WACV, P3Depth} yield masks reflecting the depth of each pixel, while human pose estimation models~\cite{openpose, guler2018densepose} provide masks indicating the probability of pixels corresponding to body joints. \cref{fig:mask-example} shows some examples.

-Studying the properties of these masks can unlock a wide range of applications across various domains.
-For example, in the context of model explanation, examining saliency maps is the most common approach to understand whether the model is relying on spurious correlations in the input data~\cite{plumb2022finding}, which are signals in the input data that do not align well with domain knowledge~\cite{oakden2020hidden, bissoto2019constructing, winkler2019association, degrave2021ai, ming2021impact}.
-In~\cite{degrave2021ai}, the authors studied saliency maps generated for chest X-ray images and found that models trained to detect COVID-19 based on the chest radiographs were relying on confounding factors, i.e., markers in the background of the X-rays, rather than the medical pathology, to make their predictions.
-They observed that the high-value pixels in the saliency maps were concentrated around the edges of the X-ray images, which indicates that the model was relying on spurious correlations instead of the lung regions to make its prediction, leading to poor generalizability to X-rays from new hospitals.
-Other applications based on the properties of masks include identifying maliciously attacked examples using saliency maps~\cite{ye2020detection, wang2022adversarial, zhang2018detecting}, out-of-distribution detection using saliency maps~\cite{hornauer2022heatmapbased}, monitoring model errors in production~\cite{meerkat2023goel, kangdata, tesla2020gritti}, traffic monitoring and retail analytics using segmentation masks~\cite{datafromsky-traffic, datafromsky-retail}, and many more.
+Exploring the properties of these masks unlocks a plethora of applications.
+For instance, in the context of model explanation, examining saliency maps is the most common approach to understanding whether a model is relying on spurious correlations in the input data, i.e., signals that deviate from domain knowledge~\cite{oakden2020hidden, plumb2022finding, bissoto2019constructing, winkler2019association, degrave2021ai, ming2021impact}.
+Other applications based on the properties of masks include identifying maliciously attacked examples using saliency maps~\cite{ye2020detection, wang2022adversarial, zhang2018detecting}, out-of-distribution detection also using saliency maps~\cite{hornauer2022heatmapbased}, monitoring model errors~\cite{meerkat2023goel, kangdata, tesla2020gritti} using segmentation masks, traffic monitoring and retail analytics using segmentation masks~\cite{datafromsky-traffic, datafromsky-retail}, and others.